s1204IT/Lockpick/README.md

 1. Use [Hekate v4.5+](https://github.com/CTCaer/hekate/releases) to dump TSEC and fuses:
     1. Push hekate payload bin using [TegraRCMSmash](https://github.com/rajkosto/TegraRcmSmash)/[TegraRCMGUI](https://github.com/eliboa/TegraRcmGUI)/modchip/injector
     2. Using the `VOL` and `Power` buttons to navigate, select `Console info...`
-    3. Select `Print fuse info`
+    3. Select `Print fuse info` (_not_ `kfuse info`)
     4. Press `Power` to save fuse info to SD card
     5. Select `Print TSEC keys`
     6. Press `Power` to save TSEC keys to SD card
 2. Launch CFW of choice
 3. Open `Homebrew Menu`
 4. Run `Lockpick`
-5. Use the resulting `prod.keys` file as needed and rename if required
+5. Use the resulting `/switch/prod.keys` file as needed and rename if required by any software you're using

 You may instead use [biskeydump](https://github.com/rajkosto/biskeydump) and dump to SD to get all keys prior to the 6.2.0 generation - all keys up to those ending in 05.
-This will dump all keys up to that point regardless which firmware it's run on.
+Lockpick will dump all keys up to that point regardless which firmware it's run on.

 Notes
 =